Skip to Main Content

 Shop around with lenders

 Some private lenders will allow you to check your interest rate with only a soft credit inquiry.
-This type of loan preapproval process is great because it lets you compare multiple refinancing options without any potential credit score damage.
+This loan preapproval process is great because it lets you compare multiple refinancing options without any potential credit score damage.

 Improve your cash flow